Construction

 The layout and design of the wind farm

-The exact layout of the wind turbine generators is still being developed and will not be finalised until the project has been granted consent by the Secretary of State for Energy Security and Net Zero.
+The exact layout of the wind turbine generators is still being developed and will not be finalised until the project has been granted consent by the Secretary of State.

 Wind turbine generators will be set out in two ‘lines of orientation’ through the array area and our wind turbine rows will be orientated roughly north to south.
 In-row (the space between each individual wind turbine generator in a row) and interrow (the space between each row of wind turbine generators) spacing will be a minimum of 1400 metres.